top of page

 Evaluation: Teacher & Students

 The curriculum was developed by the 4th grade teachers, The Eliot K-8 Innovation School, Boston Public School in the North End in partnership with educators among the Friends of Armenian Heritage Park.
+Presently the curriculum is being implemented in ten Boston Public Schools.

 “This curriculum is an exciting and engaging way for students to learn more about their family heritage and reflect on the American immigration experience.
 The curriculum is a wonderful way for teachers to learn about and better understand their students and for the students to learn about one another.”
 Brianna Greene